Summer BBQ Series: How to Grill the Perfect Steak

 Chef-Robert-Morales

-Let the steaks get to room temperature before grilling
+Let the steaks get to room temperature before grilling.

 chef-is-prepping-a-steak

-Let the barbecue get really, really hot
+Let the cast iron pan get very hot

-How to get the criss cross marks on your steak
+How to get the crisscross marks on your steak

-1. Place your steaks on the hot plate at a 90-degree angle and let them grill for around 45-seconds;
+1. Place your steaks on the hot plate at a 90-degree angle and let them grill for around 45 seconds;

-2. Lift, turn your steaks another 90-degrees, and put them down in a different spot for another 45-seconds;
+2. Lift, turn your steaks another 90 degrees, and put them down in a different spot for another 45 seconds;

 3. Repeat on the other side.